TAMU-ECEN-CAPSTONE-Manager/backend/README.md

 		rake db:create
     	rails s

-**Note:** Make Sure that if you are deploying in Cloud9 uncomment Line 74 in /backend/config/environments/development.rb and add the custom Cloud9 URL.
+**Note:** Make Sure that if you are deploying in Cloud9 change Line 74 in /backend/config/environments/development.rb and add your custom Cloud9 URL.